Detroit Tigers 2025 MLB World Series Futures - MLB Lines

 Detroit Tigers Manager

 Manager AJ Hinch is best known for winning the 2017 World Series with the Houston Astros.
 But he was also part of the infamous sign-stealing scandal.
-Hinch has a career record of 772-704.
+Since taking over the Tigers in 2021, his record at Detroit is 307-341.

 Season-by-Season Record (Since 2015)